Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 from that point on, I shifted my mentality, tried to come up with my own solutions and figure stuff out by doing my own research.

-on a side note, I do believe that if AI would have been there, I would not have learned as much as I did, so to those getting started, use AI as a browser engine, not as a replacement of your brain please, you will thank yourself in the future.
+on a side note, I do believe that if AI had been there, I would not have learned as much as I did, so to those getting started, use AI as a browser engine, not as a replacement of your brain please, you will thank yourself in the future.

 ### growing, feedback and donations
-at that time, [top.gg](top.gg) had a huge amount of traffic, and I managed to get on their front-page for sometime, thanks to people voting for my bot.
+at that time, [top.gg](https://top.gg) had a huge amount of traffic, and I managed to get on their front-page for some time, thanks to people voting for my bot.
 this gave me a lot of visibility, and the bot started to grow.
-I also managed to setup some statistics using InfluxDB, so I had some very aesthetically pleasing view of how the bot was doing:
+I also managed to set up some statistics using InfluxDB, so I had some very aesthetically pleasing view of how the bot was doing:
 ![ab_influx_stats.webp](/img/blog/astro/ab_influx_stats.webp)
 ![ab_voice_channels_stats_influx](/img/blog/astro/ab_voice_channels_stats_influx.webp)